libretime/libretime/docs/manual/general/index.md

 On the **Settings** menu, click **General** to set your **Station Name**.
-This text is shown in your web browser's title bar when your station staff are logged into Libretime, and optionally in stream metadata.
+This text is shown in your web browser's title bar when your station staff are logged into LibreTime, and optionally in stream metadata.
 You can also set a **Station Description** and **Station Logo** here.

 ![](static/general-playback-settings.png)

-The **Default Interface Language** drop-down menu sets the default localization for your Libretime instance, and the **Station Timezone** drop-down menu can be used to display local time at your station.
-Libretime stores show times internally in UTC format (similar to *Greenwich Mean Time*), but displays local time for the convenience of your station staff.
+The **Default Interface Language** drop-down menu sets the default localization for your LibreTime instance, and the **Station Timezone** drop-down menu can be used to display local time at your station.
+LibreTime stores show times internally in UTC format (similar to *Greenwich Mean Time*), but displays local time for the convenience of your station staff.
 You can also set the day of the week that you wish to start your station's weekly schedule on, which defaults